 And you can watch some of Nelson’s finger action in this close-up film clip:

-And finally, here is the pre-recording duet version of Obey Your Heart to listen to.
+And finally, below is the pre-recording duet version to listen to.
 The duet begins after Nelson sings the song once through solo (as seen in the film) and now she’s to sing it back to him…then he joins in.
 Listen to how sad and a little shaky Jeanette’s voice sounds through the entire rendition.
 And just in general it seems more a sad song than a declaration of love song.
 One wonders whether even if the duet made it into the final film, would it have been a hit?
 What do you think?